Rotherham: Notable people

-Rotherham is the hometown of the Chuckle Brothers, Arsenal and England goalkeeper David Seaman along with World Cup and English Premier League referee Howard Webb.
+Rotherham is the home town of the Chuckle Brothers, Manchester City and England forward Jess Park, Huddersfield Town and Arsenal manager, Herbert Chapman (born in Kiveton Park, which was amalgamated into Rotherham in 1974), Arsenal and England goalkeeper David Seaman, along with World Cup and English Premier League referee Howard Webb and gymnast Ella-Mae Rayner.
 Sean Bean began his acting career in Rotherham while actors Liz White, Ryan Sampson, Dean Andrews and Darrell D'Silva also hail from Rotherham, as does former leader of the Conservative Party, William Hague, and Sir Donald Coleman Bailey.
-Presenter James May grew up in Rotherham.
-His co-presenter on Top Gear Jeremy Clarkson trained to be a journalist at the Rotherham Advertiser.
+Presenter James May grew up in Rotherham; his co-presenter on Top Gear Jeremy Clarkson trained to be a journalist at the Rotherham Advertiser.

 Comedians Sandy Powell and Duggie Brown were born in Rotherham, as was actress Lynne Perrie.
-Christopher Wolstenholme of Muse, DJ Kritikal Mass, Dean Andrews of Life on Mars, artist Margaret Clarkson, band Jive Bunny & The Mastermixers, musician Rebecca Taylor and singer-actor Rob McVeigh were all born or mostly raised in Rotherham.
+Chris Wolstenholme of Muse, DJ Kritikal Mass, Dean Andrews of Life on Mars, artist Margaret Clarkson, band Jive Bunny & The Mastermixers, musician Rebecca Taylor and singer-actor Rob McVeigh were all born or mostly raised in Rotherham.

 Twin towns

-Rotherham's official twin towns are:
+Rotherham's official twin town is: